ncoghlan/misc/notes/conferences/pyconus2013/20130313-language-summit.rst

 Guido van Rossum

 * PEP 380 almost made it into 2.7.
-Integration issues (e.g. no unit tests or docs) and the language moratorium meant it ended up being delayed until 3.3
+Integration issues (such as the lack of unit tests and docs) and the language moratorium meant it ended up being delayed until 3.3
-* Non-blocking socket support and asyncore exist, but not a great foundation
+* Non-blocking socket support and asyncore exist, but not a great foundation for robust async IO infrastructure
 * Twisted and Tornado show how event based async IO can be succesful in Python
 * Guido still doesn't like callback based programming :)
 * Aim to create a universal event loop API for Tornado/Twisted/et al to interoperate
 * Also aim to make it possible to write yield-from based async code
-* Read PEP 3156 and related discussions :)
+* Read PEP 3156 and related discussions, we mostly just rehashed those for the benefit of those that hadn't been following along through the many, many threads on python-ideas :)

 Parallelizing the Python Interpreter